 Stephen put his firm on the cutting edge of the profession by demonstrating leadership on important issues affecting approximately half of the entering classes at law firms, and he started a dialogue that potentially can increase retention rates for women lawyers.
-Next year he plans to propose that Susan Blakely speak at the law firm retreat where there will be more time and a different environment for reflection and further conversation.
+Next year he plans to propose that Susan Blakely speak at the law firm retreat on the leadership issues in Best Friends at the Bar: Top-Down Leadership for Women Lawyers and the new book, What Millennial Lawyers Want, in an environment where there will be more time for reflection and further conversation.
 Stephen is confident that he made a sound business decision when he introduced Susan Blakely and Best Friends at the Bar to his law firm.

 Contact Susan to discuss speaking at your retreat or event and start conversations that will improve retention rates among women lawyers in your firm and protect your investment in young women lawyers.
 Susan will guide your firm in implementing new policies and procedures in addition to counseling young women attorneys.
 Best Friends at the Bar: What Women Need to Know about a Career in the Law and Best Friends at the Bar: The New Balance for Today’s Woman Lawyer are just the beginning.
 Contact Susan to discuss the many ways she can help you build a stronger more competitive firm for the future.